 Executive Summary 3

 General DNS Abuse Trends 5

 Specific Reporting 13

 About General DNS Abuse Trends 22

 About Specific Reporting 24

 Background 38

 Appendices 40

 Executive Summary

-This publication of NetBeacon MAP: Monthly Analysis contains data from April 2024.
-See Background for more information on this initiative and the NetBeacon Institute.
+This publication of NetBeacon MAP: Monthly Analysis contains data from March 2025.
+Refer to the Background section for more information about this initiative and the NetBeacon Institute.

 Key highlights from our overall data include: